edwardjing1998/aws-spring-boot-api/README.md

     setIsCC(false);
   };

-  // reset everything including lists & select options (used when no emails) const resetForm = () => {
+  // reset everything including lists & options (used when no emails) const resetForm = () => {
     resetFormFields();
     setOptions([]);